PoisotLab/ms_metaweb_perspectives/README.md

 evolutionary/trait processes are not strong drivers of network structure, therefore opening a new way to perform hypothesis testing.

+Before moving further, it is important to clarify the epistemic status of node values derived from embeddings: specifically, they are *not* functional traits, and therefore should not be discussed in terms of effects or responses.
+As per the framework of @Malaterre2019FunDiv, these values neither derive from, nor result in, changes in organismal fitness, and should therefore not be used to quantify *e.g.* functional diversity.
+This holds true even when there are correlations between latent values and functional traits: although these enable an ecological discussion of how traits condition the structure of the network, the existence of a statistical relationship does not elevate the latent values to the status of functional traits.

 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes